pebauer68/tree/README.md

 ## Usage
 **./tree # run tree interactive**
 ./tree filename # run a script file with plain text

+**concept and syntax**
+The syntax is borrowed from crystal and ruby.
+Words in a line of code and operators are seperated or splitted
+by blank when you load the file into the scripter.

+Currently there are no parentheses supported.
+For the moment the following operators are supported in the following functions of tree.cr.
+Operators can be added by writing additional wrappers
+around the crystal standard lib.
+Only one command is allowed per line - no semicolon supported !

++    add()
+-    sub()
+=    let() assign int or string to var or one var to another var
+==   if()  equal for numbers, TODO: equal for strings
+<    lower()
+>    higher()

 **List vars, functions:**